360trev/ME7Sum/README.md

 ferrari360.bin

 # Building
 Under unix or cygwin, "make" should work.
+On debian you will need `libgmp-dev`

 Under Windows MSVSS/nmake, type "build clean" then "build"